mcallegari/qlcplus-docs/pages/02.main-window/chapter.v5.md

 The QLC+ Main Window consists of four main parts:

+1. A top bar with the global shortcuts
-1. A Menu bar containing buttons for global functions
+2. A context sub-menu bar containing controls for the selected context
-2. Active panels selected by their respective tabs
-3. Tabs that allow the selection of one of the QLC+ panels
+3. Main context area, which can be a preview or operative panel
+4. Side panels to act on the current view without wasting space

 ![](/main-window/main-window-v5.png)